Carolyn Cassady: Marriage to Neal Cassady

+In an interview with American Legends website, Carolyn talked about Neal's role in On the Road and his friendship with Jack Kerouac: "Neal had mixed emotions about his role in On the Road.
+Of course, he got a little ego boost but mainly he was unhappy about it because Jack glorified all the aspects about his character he was trying so hard to overcome.
+Jack may have intuited Neal's feelings somewhat because he often wrote that he hoped no one felt badly about his writing about them.
+Neal certainly did not resent Jack's fame.
+There were never two more mutual admirers than those two."

 Carolyn and Neal had two more children, a daughter, Jami, and a son, John Allen, who was named after Jack (Jean-Louis) Kerouac and Allen Ginsberg.
 After receiving compensation from a railroad injury, they bought a home in Monte Sereno, California, which was then part of Los Gatos, a suburb about 50 miles south of San Francisco.
 Jack, Allen, and the other Beat writers often visited their Monte Sereno home.

 Carolyn continued to paint portraits and became costume designer and make-up artist for the Los Gatos Academy of Dance, the Wagon Stagers, the San Jose Opera Company, the San Jose Light Opera Company, and the drama club of the University of Santa Clara.
 In 1958, Neal was arrested by narcotic agents to whom he had given three marijuana cigarettes.
 He was accused of drug trafficking and served two years at San Quentin State Prison, leaving Carolyn to take care of their children and fend for herself on welfare.
 During this period, she also continued her painting and theater work.

 After Neal was released from prison, he lost his railroad job for good and became progressively less reliable.
 When his parole ended in 1963, Carolyn decided to divorce him, mostly to free him from the burden of family obligations, a decision she later regretted.
 Without employment or family to anchor him, Neal joined Ken Kesey's band of Merry Pranksters and embarked on an endless series of road trips, dying in San Miguel de Allende, Mexico on February 4, 1968, four days short of his 42nd birthday.
 Although the exact cause of Neal's death was never determined, it is believed to have been caused by a combination of drug/alcohol use and exposure to the elements.